-Professor of English and Medieval Studies; Director, Centre for Medieval Studies; Graduate Faculty, Undergraduate Instructor (UTSG)
+Professor of English and Medieval Studies; Director, Centre for Medieval Studies; Graduate Faculty, Undergraduate Instructor, University of Toronto St. George

-Centre for Medieval Studies, Lillian Massey Building Room 304
+UTSG Office Location: Centre for Medieval Studies, Lillian Massey Building, Room 304

 Suzanne Conklin Akbari

 is professor of English and Medieval Studies, and was educated at Johns Hopkins and Columbia.
 Her research focuses on the intersection of English and Comparative Literature with intellectual history and philosophy, ranging from neo-platonism and science in the twelfth century to national identity and religious conflict in the fifteenth century.
 Akbari's books are on optics and allegory (Seeing Through the Veil

 ), European views of Islam and the Orient (Idols in the East

 ); she is currently at work on Small Change: Metaphor and Metamorphosis in Chaucer and Christine de Pizan